w3c/web-locks/README.md

 * The "complete promise" is resolved when the transaction successfully commits or aborts.

 This doesn't precisely capture the "active" vs "inactive" semantics and several other details.
 We may want to go through the exercise of defining this more rigorously.

+*Why does a shared lock request need to wait until a previous exclusive lock request be granted/released?*

+This comes from developer expectations about file and database processing; if a write is scheduled before a read, the usual expectation is that the read will see the results of the write.
+When this was not enforced by Indexed DB implementations, developers expressed significant confusion.
+Given demand, we could add an option/mode to allow opting into the more subtle behavior.

 ## Related APIs